the western everglades

 Our quality of life and the economic well-being of our communities depend on our rivers, estuaries and coastal waters and on the ground waters which supply our drinking water.
 Our estuaries feed and protect hatchling fish, including some of our most important gamefish and commercial fisheries.

-- Reuse and recharge water as a defense to sea level rise and salt water intrusion
+Reuse and recharge water as a defense against sea level rise and saltwater intrusion

-- Protect our existing high-quality beaches and coastal ecosystems
+Protect our existing high-quality beaches and coastal ecosystem

-- Support solid planning and smart growth, including transition from fossil fuels
+Support solid planning and smart growth, including the transition from fossil fuels

 To restore and maintain the estuary during the dry season, the project will capture and store basin stormwater runoff, along with a portion of water discharged from Lake Okeechobee, and water will be slowly released into the Caloosahatchee, as needed.
 This project also provides secondary benefits when the needs of the estuary are met, along with recreational benefits.
 Project features include: 10,500-acre storage reservoir 1,500 cubic feet per second (cfs) pump for filling the reservoir and 195 cfs pump for irrigation water supply Perimeter canal to convey drainage off-site Recreation component PROJECT STATUS In advance of congressional appropriations, the local sponsor, the South Florida Water Management District (SFWMD), is constructing the project under 4 construction contracts.
 Three contracts (soils preload, 195 cfs pump station, and 1,500 cfs pump station) have been awarded.
 The embankment contract is scheduled for award in January 2019.
 Project completion is scheduled for December 2022.